sean-bailey/Ringcognition/README.md

 # Ringcognition
-This repository contains the files for the Ringkognition project

-# rekognize-alert
-- Contains the python-lambda formatted service for lambda for the SNS based alert service for Ringkognition

-# rekognize-service
-- Contains the python-lambda formatted service for lambda for the processing of video clips from Ring

 This is an extensive DIY project which aims to solve the main problem I had with Ring:
 _You have to look at the videos to see what is going on_.